 Ok, maybe vacation is a bit of a stretch, but I did leave my home city, had new experiences, and hung out with friends and family, which I consider some of the key proponents of a vacation.
 Did I mention that I had a great time?

 One of the hardest things about going out of town for me is knowing what to pack.
-I find it hard sometimes to strike a balance between bring everything I might need if the apocalypse were to occur, and want to be able to carry everything on my person.
+I find it hard sometimes to strike a balance between bringing everything I might need if the apocalypse were to occur and want to be able to carry everything on my person.

 And while my anxiety induced list-making might not be the healthiest coping skill, it has taught me how to pare things down to some “essential” categories.

 1. Sensory Busting: My apartment is an ecosystem, a sensitively balanced space centered around my senses.
 It fits my sensory needs perfected the majority of the time, and when it doesn’t, say for example on the 4th of July (damn fireworks!), I can bring it back into tune quickly.
 My home environment is nearly perfect.
 The rest of the world is….not.
 Which is why it is so important to pack enough tools to regulate whatever foreign environment you’ve found yourself in.
 So you start easy- stim toys.
 All your favorites, plus an extra or two.
 Next stim, things that manipulate your environment.
 Include earplugs, headphones (noise canceling if you’ve got ’em!), and blue light glasses to cut down the glare of fluorescent lights.
 Lastly, comfort things.
 Weighted objects, your favorite stuffed animal, and comfort movies.
 All things that will make away from home seem more like home.